Component - Tabs

 For just under four years, Brett has been leasing 240 acres of dry land milking between 100 to 130 cows all year round.
 Prior to this he was sharefarming with his parents in Mt Gambier for six years.

-“After starting my own dairy farming business in 2017 - and leasing the owners cows – I have since bred up my own numbers of registered animals to the point where I no longer need to lease cows,” Brett explained.
+“After starting my own dairy farming business in 2017 - and leasing the owners cows – I have since bred up my own numbers of registered animals to the point where I no longer need to lease cows,” Brett explained.“This has resulted in a younger herd of cows which has led to a higher quality cell count”.

 The listing in the 2020 Milk Quality Awards still came as a surprise to Brett, who admits it wasn’t something he was particularly aiming for.